greenelab/connectivity-search-manuscript/manuscript.md

 The DWPC has a single parameter, called the damping exponent (_w_), which controls how much paths through high-degree nodes are downweighted [@hetio-dag].
 When _w_ = 0, the DWPC is equivalent to the path count.
-Previously, we found _w_ = 0.4 was optimal for predicting disease-associated genes [@hetio-dag, figure S3A].
+Previously, we found _w_ = 0.4 was optimal for predicting disease-associated genes [@hetio-dag, Figure S3A].
 Here, we use _w_ = 0.5, since taking the square root of degrees has more intuitive appeal.

 We selected data types for matrix values that would allow for high precision.